analogdevicesinc/ai8x-training/README.md

 The functions that do not return `void` return either `CNN_FAIL` or `CNN_OK` as specified in the auto-generated `cnn.h` header file.
 The header file also contains a definition for the number of outputs of the network (`CNN_NUM_OUTPUTS`).
 In limited circumstances, this can make the wrapper code somewhat network-independent.

 `int cnn_enable(uint32_t clock_source, uint32_t clock_divider);`
 Enable clocks (from `clock_source` with `clock_divider`) and power to the accelerator; also enable the accelerator interrupt.
 By default, on MAX78000, the accelerator runs at 50 MHz (APB clock or PCLK divided by 1).
+On MAX78002, by default the MDLL is enabled and the accelerator runs at 200 MHz.

 `int cnn_disable(void);`
 Disable clocks and power to the accelerator.